 At the arrival of the Japanese in Batavia, Waterlooplein was used as a defense center of the Dutch army.
 Such a fact is evident by the very existence of a defensive bunker under Waterlooplein that connects directly to the Palace of the Governor General of the Dutch East Indies (today the Finance Ministry building).

 When Jakarta fell to the Japanese, Waterlooplein was renamed into the Lion Square.
 Japan’s military used the Lion Square as a military training field and other events.
 However, after Indonesia’s independence on August 17, 1945, President Soekarno changef its name to into Banteng Square.

 Banteng Square is divided into three sections: Banteng Square that serves as a sport place where there are athletic tracks and football fields, and then the location of West Irian Liberation Monument, and Banteng Square Garden.

 Banteng Square Garden is often used as a place of annual Flora and Fauna exhibition, held by Jakarta government.
 But if it is not used for the exhibition, the park is quite comfortable to use to enjoy views of the garden after you exercise.

-From Sudirman: Go to Platform 2 and take the Yellow Line heading to Depok/Bogor and stop at Manggarai Station.
-Go to Platform 3/5 and take the Red Line/Blue Line heading to Jakarta Kota and stop at Juanda Station.
-Take a 15-minute walk to the southeast direction.
+From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai.
+Go to platform 3/5 and take Red Line or Blue Line heading to Jakarta Kota and stop at Juanda.
+Take a 15-minute walk to the southeast.

 For a map illustration, click here, or see the map below.